adithya1123/universal-mcp-client/DOCKER.md

 3. Open http://localhost:5173 in your browser
 4. Start chatting with your AI assistant!

-For local development without Docker, see [QUICKSTART.md](QUICKSTART.md).
+For local development without Docker, see the "Local Development Setup" section in [README.md](README.md).